En banc: United Kingdom

-Neither the term "en banc" nor the related term "full court" are in common use in the UK.

-The UK Supreme Court has criteria in place to determine the size of the panel that sits on any one case, and particularly important cases can be heard by a panel comprising all but one of the justices, but this is not referred to as sitting en banc in the UK.
+The UK Supreme Court has criteria in place to determine the size of the panel that sits on any one case, and particularly important cases can be heard by a panel comprising all but one of the justices.
+This has been described as sitting en banc by Lady Hale, then President of the Supreme Court.

 The Supreme Court has twelve justices, and cases are ordinarily decided by panels of five.
 The largest possible panel is 11 of the 12 justices, to prevent a deadlock.
 Eleven judges may sit on a panel: